stackpress/lib/docs/Structures.md

 **Returns**

 The value given the object key path.
 If you don't provide a generic, will follow the type map provided.

-#### Setting Data
+### 1.3.
+Setting Data

-The following example shows how to add or update data in a nest.
+The following example shows how to add or update data in a nest with chainable operations.

 ```typescript
 config.set('database', 'postgres', 'port', 5432); //--> Nest